 2. Initial Cost

 The initial cost of a typical concrete patio is far less than that of a wooden deck or using paving stones.
-Although design choices can increase the cost per square foot, typically a concrete patio runs $15 per square foot while wooden decks are around double that cost at $33 per square foot, according to an article on Houselogic.com.
+Although design choices can increase the cost per square foot, typically they run $15 per square foot while wooden decks are around double that cost at $33 per square foot, according to an article on Houselogic.com.

 The same article, however, notes that a wooden deck typically gets a higher return on investment at around 75%, while these patios return a range on investment from as low as 30% to as high as 60%.

 So if you’re looking to improve the value of your home, to maximize your return on investment, make wise style choices to ensure that the patio complements your home and is an appropriate fit with your backyard landscaping and design.

 Wooden Decks vs. Concrete Patios

 There are several similarities in the maintenance process of wooden decks and concrete patios.
 Both need to be properly maintained to maximize the longevity of the surface material against the damage caused by rain, ice, heat, and cold.

 Also, both wooden decks and concrete patios must be power washed and scrubbed, sanded, or ground until smooth before they can be resealed.
 If properly maintained, both surface types can last upwards of 30 years.
 However, the sealant application is far simpler for concrete when compared with wooden decks.

 Concrete patios pose a distinct maintenance advantage in that a 5-gallon can of sealant covers 1,000 square feet, costs around $100-150, and is only needed once every 2-3 years.
 Wooden decks should be resealed and re-stained annually, which means they must be power washed and sanded every year as well.